Asking for support

 Bug report

 Reproduction steps: this is a written description on how to reproduce the bug.
-If we can’t reproduce it on our systems, we can’t track down the bug.
+The sooner we can reproduce the issue, the faster it can be resolved.

 The result: here you describe the unexpected behaviour.
 Sometimes it also helps to describe how you thought the software (or hardware) should work so that we can understand better the expected vs the unexpected behaviour.